JakubD-AVX/aviatrix-route-approval-check-python-script-v2/README.md

 ## Introduction
 There is an Aviatrix feature called "BGP Route Approval" that could be enabled on Aviatrix Gateways ([Aviatrix Docs - BGP Route Approval](https://docs.aviatrix.com/documentation/latest/building-your-network/transit-bgp-route-approval.html?expand=true)).

 The Route Approval feature maintains two lists of CIDRs: "Approved CIDR" list and "Pending CIDR" list:
-- "Pending CIDR" list is a list of CIDRs that remote BGP Peer advertises to us but we do not have them installed/accepted on Aviatrix Gateway yet,
+- "Pending CIDR" is a list of CIDRs that remote BGP Peer advertises to us but we do not have them installed/accepted on Aviatrix Gateway yet,
-- "Approved CIDR" list is a list of CIDRs that remote BGP Peer advertises to us nad we have accepted/installed on Aviatrix Gateway.
+- "Approved CIDR" is a list of CIDRs that remote BGP Peer advertises to us nad we have accepted/installed on Aviatrix Gateway.

+The Route Approval feature could operate in two Modes (it must be set up per Gateway):
+- "Gateway Mode", in this mode "Approved CIDR" and "Pending CIDR" lists are maintaned for all connections established by Gateway,
+- "Connection Mode", in this mode "Approved CIDR" and "Pending CIDR" lists are maintened separately for each connection established by Gateway.

 The purpose of the script is to validate whether the "Approved CIDR" list and the "Pending CIDR" list changed between current check and "golden list of CIDRs".
 The knowledge about whether those lists changed could be crucial if someone wants to monitor whether: